bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/infiltrator.md

 So we take this blessed gift from k.turner’s description field and we **yeet** it into a password spray like we’re Oprah handing out creds:

-> _“You get a login!
+> "You get a login!
 YOU get a login!
-ERRBODY LOGGING IN!”_
+ERRBODY LOGGING IN!"

 ```console
 $ nxc smb dc01.infiltrator.htb -u users.txt -p 'MessengerApp@Pass!' --continue-on-success